fenar/juju-nfv-clearwater-restcomm/README.md

 ## Deploy and connect to juju GUI

-    juju quickstart
+    juju-quickstart

 ## bulk user creation
 Run:  BulkUsersCreation.sh

-## Link to your orchestrator of choice.
+## Example of orchestrating your model with zabbix

 Once started and if you create a zabbix machine run:

 integrate-with-ext-zabbix <IP of the zabbix machine>